AidenWebsploit/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile -> Moving a file from one directory to another 8-firstdelete -> Deleting a file
 9-firstdirdeletion -> Deleting a directory
+10-back -> Script that changes the working directory to the previous one